Temperature & Power

 Infrared Grills: What We Tested, What We Found

-While heat consistency and power demonstrate how well grills compare to each other, they don't tell you about the overall grilling experience.
-To put each grill through its paces, we cooked two servings each of four types of meat: steak, chicken breast, salmon and hamburgers.
-This showed which grills can handle a variety of food types that require different cooking methods.
-To round out the grilling experience, we also considered ease of cleaning, portability and assembly time.
+While heat consistency and power demonstrate how well grills work, they don't say much about the grilling experience.
+To put every grill through its paces, we cooked two servings each of steak, chicken breast, salmon and hamburgers.
+Our tests revealed that all of the grills in our review are good for multiple types of cooking, though even the most powerful grills had trouble with thick cuts of chicken.
+We also considered ease of cleaning, portability and assembly time.

-Infrared Grills: What We Found
+Infrared Grill Types: What We Learned

 Ceramic Sear Burners

 This is the most common infrared grilling system.
-Six products in our review use this method, including our top-rated grill, the Broilmaster R3B.
-Ceramic sear burners all have the same basic design: a porous slab of a ceramic material that transfers the extreme heat to food with fewer open flames.
+Six infrared grills in our review use this method, including our top-rated grill, the Broilmaster R3B.
+Ceramic sear burners all have the same basic design: a porous slab of a ceramic material that transfers extreme heat to food with fewer open flames.

 Radiant Glass Panels

-This evenness of heat produced solid results with every type of food we tested.
+This evenness of heat produced solid results with every type of food we cooked.
 This infrared system is easy to master, but it doesn't preheat or cook as quickly as others in our review.
 The glass panel is easy to clean, especially compared to sear plates.

 Infrared Grill Buying Tips

 When choosing an infrared grill, consider whether it will be a permanent fixture in your backyard or a portable tabletop to take to the park or on campouts.
 Your budget is also important to consider, since the best infrared grills are often pricey.
-Less expensive units are available, but they might not produce the same results.
+Less expensive units are available, but they might not give you the same results.

 Temperature & Power

-All of the grills in our review have the ability to use natural gas as a fuel source.
-However, some grills may not be convertible between the two fuel sources.
-Many infrared grills have temperature gauges that help you know if the heat is too high or too low.
-Self-cleaning allows the grill to burn off food residue to make the cooking grates and sear plates easy to clean with a wire brush.
-Infrared gas grills with large cooking surfaces and warming racks are great for neighborhood cookouts, while a small surface area is ideal for quiet gatherings.
-A meat thermometer might also improve your infrared grilling experience by giving you more accurate food-temperature readings than you can get from the grill's temperature gauge.
+All of the grills in our review can use natural gas as a fuel source.
+However, other grills may not be convertible between the two fuel sources.
+Self-cleaning grills burn off food residue to make the cooking grates and sear plates easier to clean with a wire brush.
+Infrared gas grills with large cooking surfaces and warming racks are great for big cookouts, while a portable infrared grill is ideal for small groups.

+Many infrared gas grills have temperature gauges that help you know if the heat is too high or too low.
+However, a meat thermometer might also improve your infrared grilling experience by giving you more accurate food-temperature readings than you can get from the grill's temperature gauge.

 The size and weight of a grill are important factors to consider for transportation and storage.
-If you entertain often or have a large family to cook for, and you plan to keep your grill in your backyard, you want a four- or five-burner grill, which can accommodate several large cuts of meat.
-Smaller families can get by with a four-burner grill like the Char-Broil Commercial.
-However, if you like to travel and need to take a grill with you, look into small one-burner grills, like the TEC Cherokee or Solaire Anywhere, which weigh less than 30 pounds each.
+If you entertain often and plan to keep your grill in the backyard, a four- or five-burner grill may be a good choice.
+However, if you like to travel and need to take a grill with you, small, one-burner grills, like the TEC Cherokee or Solaire Anywhere, weigh less than 30 pounds each.